 Collaborative Vulnerability Metadata Acceptance Process (CVMAP)

-The data types currently provided by NVD staff are:
+The data types currently provided by NVD staff include:

 - Common Vulnerability Scoring System v3.1 (CVSS v3.1)